sapaitz/Portfolio/README.md

 # Sarah Paitz Portfolio

 # Description
 This application is my current portfolio.
-It contains a homepage where you can find a short bio and my resume along with links to my linkedin and github accounts.
+It contains a homepage where you can find a short bio and my resume along with links to my Linkedin and Github accounts.

 You can see all of my projects and homework assignments on the portfolio page.
 There is a contact page to get in touch with me and in the future I would like to add a music page/music resume page as well to showcase my work as a musician.

-# Deployment

-Technologies Used
+# Technologies Used

 This project used the following technologies: